-DDEV and Composer
+DDEV and Composer¶

-We have included a built-in command to simplify use of Composer, the dependency manager for PHP, that allows a user to create and manage projects without having Composer installed on the host machine.
+ddev provides a built-in command to simplify use of Composer, the dependency manager for PHP, that allows a user to create and manage projects without having Composer installed on the host machine.
 Generally, executing any Composer command through DDEV is as simple as prepending the command with

 ddev.
-DDEV will execute the command at the project root in the web container, passing all arguments and flags to Composer.
+DDEV will execute the command at the project root in the web container, passing (almost) all arguments and flags to Composer.
 To execute Composer in other directories within the container, use

 ddev ssh or